antimatter15/autograph/docs/evolution.md

 being generally immune to waterfall issues).
 It also preserves the locality of data fetching and display logic, and thus minimizes path-dependence.

+## Iterated SSR (December 7, 2019)

+One problem with Autograph-style SSR solutions is that they don't actually operate on real data.
+This can potentially lead to waterfall-style behavior if display logic is truly dependent on content.

+For SSR applications, we can potentially run multiple render passes with progressively more "actual" data, so we can be confident in the data that is actually needed.

 ## TODO

 -   mutations api